b5510546671/thesis-latex-style/README.md

 This template is for thesis written in English.

-Contributed by: Thamarak Khampeerpat, Chaiporn Jaikaeo, Supavit Kongwudhikunakorn
+Created by: Thamarak Khampeerpat, Chaiporn Jaikaeo Revised and updated by: Supavit Kongwudhikunakorn

 If you have any question or suggestions, please feel free to contact supavit.knot@gmail.com